 On the A-LIGN culture

 Matt: What’s the company culture like?
 What makes working at A-LIGN great?

 Scott: Culture is the biggest thing.
-We have a remote workforce, so how do you keep them engaged?
+We have a remote workforce, so how do you keep it engaged?
 We utilize a few techniques.

-We have a monthly conference call where we’re very transparent about the finances of the company and where revenue is at.
+For example, we have a monthly conference call where we’re very transparent about finances of the company and where revenue is.
 We want everyone to feel like they’ve won together.
 We walk through our new clients and where they came from.
-We also have 5 minutes to brag on that conference call, so every email we got from clients that were really happy, we share.
+Additionally, we have 5 minutes to brag on that conference call, so every email we got from happy clients, we shared.
 People get recognized in front of their peers that way.
 Then we open the floor for other people to brag about each other.

 The culture is really important for me.
-One of the things we did this year was value awards.
+We did value awards last year.
 Employees nominated other employees for a value award, and they wrote out why they demonstrated that value.
-Then we got together as a committee and selected one person from each of those categories, which was great, because the employees felt heard.
-We had 89 submissions and last year we only had 150 employees – so over half of the employees were recognized by their peers for an award.
+Then we got together as a committee and selected one person from each of those categories, which resulted in employees feeling heard.
+We had 89 submissions and last year we only had 150 employees – so peers recognized over half of their colleagues for an award.

 Every quarter, we get our entire leadership team together from around the country.
 They come to Tampa and they take leadership development training programs.
 Our people are great technically, but we want them to become better leaders so they can engage the level below them and have them come up as well.
 It continues to create opportunities for leaders, given our growth.
 I think those types of things create the culture that we have.

 Matt: Who is a person and/or an organization that you think is doing something right and innovative in the area, outside of A-LIGN?
 And why?